-After the meeting with Zodiac, Donald Fouke stated in the documentary 'This is the Zodiac Speaking' he continued onward to the next intersection, which was Jackson and Cherry Street, turned south and met Armond Pelissetti who was traveling up Cherry Street in pursuit of Zodiac.
+After the meeting with Zodiac, Donald Fouke stated in the documentary 'This is the Zodiac Speaking' that he continued onward to the next intersection, which was Jackson and Cherry Street, turned south and met Armond Pelissetti, who was traveling up Cherry Street in pursuit of Zodiac.
 This course of events is actually impossible.
-The distance to this point in Donald Fouke's journey is 1,000 meters (0.62 miles), allowing for his claim of briefly slowing down for roughly 10 seconds as he passed the suspect, it takes approximately 70 seconds to reach the upper limits of Cherry Street from the Washington and Presidio Avenue intersection.
-The time would now be 9.59:10 pm.
-Armond Pelissetti remember, received the broadcast at 9.58 pm, the same time as Donald Fouke.
-Cherry Street is 100 meters in length, so at an average walking speed this would take 72 seconds to travel in its entirety.
-That means if Armond Pelissetti had started his journey up Cherry Street at 9.58 pm, he would meet Donald Fouke at 9.59:02 pm, only 8 seconds shy of 9.59:10.
+The distance to this point in Donald Fouke's journey is 1,000 meters (0.62 miles)- allowing for his claim of briefly slowing down for roughly 10 seconds as he passed the suspect- it takes approximately 80 seconds to reach the upper limits of Cherry Street from the Washington and Presidio Avenue intersection.
+The time would now be 9.59:20 pm.

 The 'Crimes of the Century' documentary in 1989 gives us our first clue.
 In this documentary Donald Fouke stated;

 "We proceeded on Jackson Street towards Arguello continuing our search, as we arrived at Arguello Street the description of the suspect was changed to a white male adult, believing this suspect was possibly the one involved in the shooting we entered the Presidio of San Francisco and conducted a search on West Pacific Avenue, the opposite side of the wall and the last direction we observed the suspect going, we did not find the suspect."